YoannAsl/tic-tac-toe/README.md

 # Tic Tac Toe

-Play a game of Tic Tac Toe against am AI that uses a recursive Minimax algorithm.
+Play Tic Tac Toe against an AI that uses the Minimax algorithm.